 After the cloudy lens has been removed, a new IOL is implanted in its place.
 With the recent advance of foldable IOLs, these artificial lenses can be implanted through the same small incision from the phaco procedure.
 Once moved into position inside the eye, the IOL unfolds to its proper shape, restoring clearer vision.

-If you are recommended for cataract surgery, you can take advantage of this advanced technology lens implant to regain clear vision in the distance and up close without glasses!
-Patients can typically drive, see TV, read an article, check a price tag, read a menu without dependency on glasses.
+If you are recommended for cataract surgery, you can take advantage of this advanced technology lens implant to regain clear vision in the distance, intermediate and up close without glasses!
+Patients can typically drive, see TV, read an article, check a price tag, and use the computer without dependency on glasses.
 This ten to fifteen minute outpatient procedure uses a no shot, no stitch, no patch technique that has you back to normal activities the very next day.

 If you have cataracts, and surgery is recommended, you will have a lens implant put into your eye to improve your vision.
 For patients with Astigmatism, you may be able to see more clearly without glasses after your procedure with a Toric lens implant.
 Astigmatism occurs when the front part of your eye, the cornea, is steeper in one direction than the other causing light rays to be out of focus.
 The Toric lens is the most reliable way to reduce astigmatism in conjunction with cataract surgery.